zama-ai/concrete-ml/README.md

 #   True  True  True  True  True  True  True  True]
 ```

-We explain this in more detail in the documentation, and show how we have tried to mimic scikit-learn and torch APIs, to ease the adoption of **Concrete-ML** in [this page dedicated to scikit-learn](docs/user/howto/simple_example_sklearn.md) and in [this page dedicated to torch](docs/user/howto/simple_example_torch.md).
+We explain this in more detail in the documentation, and show how we have tried to mimic scikit-learn and torch APIs, to ease the adoption of **Concrete-ML**.
+We refer the reader to [linear models](linear.md), [tree-based models](tree.md) and [neural networks](neural_network.md) documentations, which show how similar our APIs are to their non-FHE counterparts.

 ## For developers

 ### Project setup.

-Installation steps are described in [project_setup.md](docs/dev/howto/project_setup.md).
+Installation steps are described in [project_setup.md](docs/project_setup.md).
-Information about how to use Docker for development are available in [docker.md](docs/dev/howto/docker.md).
+Information about how to use Docker for development are available in [docker.md](docs/docker.md).

 ### Documenting.

-Some information about how to build the documentation of **Concrete-ML** are [available](docs/dev/howto/documenting.md).
+Some information about how to build the documentation of **Concrete-ML** are [available](docs/documenting.md).
 Notably, our documentation is pushed to [https://docs.zama.ai/concrete-ml/](https://docs.zama.ai/concrete-ml/).

 ### Developing.

-Some information about the infrastructure of **Concrete-ML** and some of the core elements we use are available [here](docs/dev/explanation/).
-Notably, an in-depth look at what is done in **Concrete-ML** is available in [onnx_use_for_compilation.md](docs/dev/explanation/onnx_use_for_compilation.md).

 ### Contributing.

-Information about how to contribute is available in [contributing.md](docs/dev/howto/contributing.md).
+Information about how to contribute is available in [contributing.md](docs/contributing.md).

 ## License